invoiceninja/ansible-installer/README.md

 ***

-> **Note this must be for a non-root user use `adduser` on the target machine to create a user
+> **Note this must be for a non-root user, use `adduser` on the target machine to create a user

 > **You will also need to ensure this user is part of the sudo group